datacarpentry/sql-ecology-lesson/02-sql-aggregation.md

 > 2. Average weight of each species in each year.
 Can you modify the above queries combining them into one?

+## Ordering aggregated results.

+We can order the results of our aggregation by a specific column, including the aggregated column.
+Let’s count the number of individuals of each species captured, ordered by the count

+    SELECT species_id, COUNT(*)
+    FROM surveys
+    GROUP BY species_id
+    ORDER BY COUNT(species_id)

 ## Saving queries for future use

 It is not uncommon to repeat the same operation more than once, for example